kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 [existing list]: https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/
 -->

-No feature gate required–the fields are all SIG-Node internal and have simple fallbacks.
+No feature gate required–the fields are all SIG Node internal and have simple fallbacks.

 ###### Does enabling the feature change any default behavior?